HectorRicardo/simple-music-app/README.md

         you and/or the other app's developers didn't follow the audio focus best practices), then the command will be sent to all media sessions.
-  - If the media controller in question is Google Assistant assistant, the behavior is a little bit different from that of the external media hardware
+  - If the media controller in question is Google Assistant assistant, the behavior is a little bit different from that of the media hardware buttons:
-     buttons:
       - If you indicated a specific app in the voice command (e.g. "play song A in Spotify" or "play song B in Youtube Music"), then the media session from that app will be used (whether active or not)